jcbowden/mnist_demo/README.md

 # mnist_demo

-messing around trying to predict the MNIST handwriting database
+Some R code making models to predict hand written numberls of the MNIST database